grumpygk/cardatron/README.md

 #### Using a browser navigate to localhost:8080
 You should now see the cardatron web page

+# Search Basics
+The simplest search is searching on one or more words separated space

+    fire sword

+The follow characters can be used in search queries

+    . = start or ends with
+    | = or
+    & = query separator (and)
+    : = named field
+    - = exclude

+These can be changed in the meta.json config file if desired.

+So

+    cardType:artifact gun.|pistol -trusty & cardType:gear gun|pistol

+Executes 2 queries

+    cardType:artifact gun.|pistol -trusty

+which looks for items with the cardType of 'artifact' that have words ending with 'gun' or containing 'pistol', but not containing 'trusty'

+and

+    cardType:gear gun|pistol

+ which looks for items with a cardType of 'gear' that contain 'gun' or 'pistol'

+ and combines both results.

+# Bookmarks
+Booking marking to a great way to save searches for recall them later, to help facilitate meaningful bookmarks, you can rename the page by clicking on the Title at the top of the search page.

+### Execution of bookmarked queries
+When you recall a search with a bookmark it reloads all the search criteria except the item track, it does not execute the query.
+If you would like to have the query execute you can add '&execute=true' to the end of the bookmark url.

 # Additional way to add keywords for images
 ## keywords.json file
 Some images may have more information that that you may wish to include as keywords than make sense in a file name or folder structure, to handle this you can place a ```keywords.json``` file in each folder containing images that provide additional keywords that can be searched on or included on card tool tips.